Maple Shade, N.J. Brickyards Deed Histories

 Sauselein Brickyard-

-(note- North Pine Ave. was previously named Sauselein Ave.)
+(Note- North Pine Ave. was previously named Sauselein Ave.)

 Theodore Sauselein Sr. purchased land on both sides of the railroad east of Pine Ave.
 He built a home and a slaughter house near the railroad.
-He later established the Sauselein Brickyard, which was north of the rail road tracks.
+He later established the Sauselein Brickyard, which was north of the railroad tracks.
 (Information is from "Maple Shade A Story of 300 Years.")

 His sons also built brick houses at 31 and 39 North Pine Ave.
 (Then Sauselein Lane).
 The photo to the top left is of one of the son's houses.
 Theodore Cash Sauselein finished his.
 George Sauselein never finished his front porch or steps so that the Tax Assessor could not assess it a completed house.
 (Thats what is written on the back of the photo.)